 Prof Deborah Philips has published on the narratives of television, carnival and post-war women's fiction and has a particular research interest in the structures of the stories employed in popular culture.
 She has previously developed creative writing groups in a psychiatric hospital and written on the therapeutic potential of writing in a mental health context.

 Dr Aakanksha Virkar Yates researches and teaches nineteenth-century and twentieth century literature.
 Her research is fundamentally interdisciplinary, placing literary works in dialogue with theology, philosophy, music and visual culture.
 She has published on the poetry of Gerard Manley Hopkins and on T. S. Eliot, and is interested in the intersections between romanticism and modernism.

-Catherine Watts lectures and researches in English language history and issues around foreign language teaching and learning.
-She is a National Teaching Fellow of the Higher Education Academy and runs Routes into Languages (South).
+Catherine Watts is a National Teaching Fellow of the Higher Education Academy and runs Routes into Languages (South).
 Her research has explored the decline of language learning in Britain and the history of English language development through Victorian medical cultures.

 Synthesizing his studies in ethical philosophy and post-structuralist theory with a new reading of post-war American poetics, Dr John Wrighton is best known for his concept of the 'poethical', a contemporary poetic "turn to ethics".
 He also works with American literature and culture, modernist and avant-garde experimental writing, and representations of the cityspace using new technologies.